Helsinki-Genomic-Graph-Database/HGGD/README.md

 * When done, mark status as done and write down hours in backlog.

-* When adding dependencies wit poetry add, immidiately update requirements.txt by command poetry export -f requirements.txt > requirements.txt
+* When adding dependencies with poetry add, immidiately update requirements.txt by command poetry export -f requirements.txt > requirements.txt